 Rouleau’s rule: Three strikes and you’re out.
 If the blackhead is especially stubborn and still won’t come out after three tries, don’t continue with your attempted extraction.
 At this point, you can do more harm than good. (i.e., damage the skin or break a capillary).

-4. When finished, clean off the skin with an alcohol-free toner and then apply a cooling gel mask like Peter Thomas Roth's Rose Stem Cell Bio-Repair Gel Mask ($52) to reduce any redness.
+4. When finished, clean off the skin with an alcohol-free toner and then apply a cooling gel mask to reduce any redness.

-1. To keep blackheads at bay, Rouleau suggests using products with salicylic acid to keep pores clear.
-“Once the pores are clean, it’s important to use products into your routine that use acids, such as AHA’s and BHA’s to absorb directly into the pores and keep them cleaned out, as well as preventing the oil from filling back up so quickly.
-Products like The Ordinary's AHA 30% + BHA 2% Peeling Solution (£6) can be helpful when used on a regular basis.”
+We know and love salicylic acid for treating acne, but the wonder ingredient can also help with blackheads (and whiteheads, too!).
+To keep blackheads at bay, both Sperling and Rouleau suggest using products with salicylic acid to keep pores clear, as it works to fend off dead skin cells and oil, both of which can be contributing factors to the onset of blackheads.
+“Once the pores are clean, it’s important to use products in your routine that use acids, such as AHA’s and BHA’s, to absorb directly into the pores and keep them cleaned out, as well as preventing the oil from filling back up so quickly," she says.
+Sperling adds that the benefits of salicylic acid are to help unclog pores and overall, makes the surface cleaner for blackhead-free skin.